kudobuilder/operators/repository/spark/docs/latest/installation.md

 ```
 kubectl kudo install spark --namespace spark
 ```
-This will install Spark operator instance with a name `spark-instance` to the provided namespace.
+This will install a Spark operator instance with the name `spark-instance` to the provided namespace.
-You can also specify instance name using `--instance` parameter:
+You can also specify a different instance name using `--instance` parameter:

 ```
 kubectl kudo install spark --instance spark-operator --namespace spark